-Dream has developed an in-house Impact Management System, which includes scoring of assets, that can be applied to all impact investments.
+Dream has developed an in-house Impact Management System, which includes scoring assets, that can be applied to all impact investments.
 The Impact Management System and scoring has been thoroughly reviewed by various teams inside Dream to ensure it is internally consistent and practically applicable.
-The framework Dream developed is utilizes the Impact Management Project's five dimensions of impact (What, Who, How Much, Contribution, and Risk).
+The framework Dream developed utilizes the Five Dimensions of Impact (What, Who, How Much, Contribution, and Risk).

 The Impact Management System has been specifically designed to measure the impact that each of our investments creates - whether recurring income assets or development projects - consistently across the portfolio.
 The scoring system is applied to each pathway for all impact assets, and the score for all pathways is aggregated to arrive at an investment's total net impact score.
 Each pathway also has associated KPIs that align with reporting and disclosures across Dream's entities.
-The KPIs are aggregated to summarize our impact at a portfolio level and are reported on annually in our Impact Report.
+The KPIs are aggregated to summarize our impact at a portfolio level and are reported annually in our Impact Report.
 In Dream's Impact Management System, these pathways are referred to as Impact Pathways.
 For an asset to be considered an impact asset it has at a minimum three unique impact pathways, that cross at least two of the three impact verticals.